Clinical-Pharmacy-Saarland-University/abdataapi-go/README.md

 Log files will be written to `/logs` in the container.

-**You will have access to the ABDATA database as defined in your yaml configuration file with write access for the user defined in the environment variables**
+**You will have access to the ABDA database as defined in your yaml configuration file with write access for the user defined in the environment variables**

 **On first run, the user tables will be migrated and seeded with the initial admin user as defined in the environment variables.**